coolblknerd/FCC_URL_Shortener/README.md

 'url' modules to no avail.
 The encodeURIComponent seems the most likely method to use to escape the backslashes but the method isn't working with node/express.
 I'm just gonna keep playing around with it until something comes up.

+12-19-16

+Took a couple of days off to start learning a bit about RxJS but after seeking out for some help on the Free Code Camp I think I've found a way to capture the parameter.
+Looks like the juice was hidden in 'req.url' or 'req.originalUrl'.
+Granted, it leaves a backslash in the beginning but that's nothing that some small core method can't take care of.

+Now, I need to create a way to shorten the url.
+Probably gonna need a database for this one though.
+But I've figured out how to check the incoming url parameter against a regEx which will help check to see if the incoming is a valid URL.